eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * **Dimmer**: This channel handles numeric values as percentages.
 It can have min, max and step values.
 * **Contact**: This channel represents a open/close (on/off) state of a given topic.
 * **Switch**: This channel represents a on/off state of a given topic and can send an on/off value to a given topic.
-* **EnumSwitch**: This channel can represent one of a set of states.
+* **ColorRGB**: This channel handles color values in RGB format.
-* **Color**: This channel handles color values in RGB and HSB format.
+* **ColorHSB**: This channel handles color values in HSB format.

 ## Thing and Channel configuration

-All thing channels support JSON/XML unpacking: Usually a MQTT topic state represents a plain value like a text or a number.
-Some devices send a JSON/XML response instead.
+All things require a configured broker.

 ### Common channel configuration parameters

 * __stateTopic__: The MQTT topic that represents the state of the thing.
 This can be empty, the thing channel will be a state-less trigger then.
 You can use a wildcard topic like "sensors/+/event" to retrieve state from multiple MQTT topics.
 * __transformationPattern__: An optional transformation pattern like [JSONPath](http://goessner.net/articles/JsonPath/index.html#e2).
-Use http://jsonpath.com/ to verify your pattern for the latter case.
-An example would be JSONPATH:$.device.status.temperature for a received json input of `{device: {status: { temperature: 23.2 }}}` to extract the temperature value.
 * __commandTopic__: The MQTT topic that commands are send to.
 This can be empty, the thing channel will be read-only then.
 Transformations are not applied for sending data.
+* __formatBeforePublish__: Format a value before it is published to the MQTT broker.
+The default is to just pass the channel/item state.
+If you want to apply a prefix, say "MYCOLOR,", you would use "MYCOLOR,%s".
+If you want to adjust the precision of a number to for example 4 digits, you would use "%.4f".

 ### Channel Type "String"

-* __allowedStates__: A comma separated list of allowed states.
+* __allowedStates__: An optional comma separated list of allowed states.
 Example: "ONE,TWO,THREE"

 You can connect this channel to a String item.